emiranda927/CarND-VehicleDetection/README.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

+The code for this project is located in the IPython notebook [vehicle_detection.ipynb](https://github.com/emiranda927/CarND-Advanced-Lane-Lines/blob/master/vehicle_detection.ipynb)

 The code for actually extracting HOG features is contained in the first code cell of the IPython notebook within the function `get_hog_features()`.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: